Distinguished Researchers to Gather in Budapest to Discuss the Vital Interconnections of Our Planet

 Leading experts on the dynamics and interconnectedness of Earth’s systems will take part in a two-day conference co-organised by HUN-REN and Academia Europaea in Budapest this April.
 The event aims to strengthen dialogue between the Earth and environmental sciences and the life sciences.

 The event seeks to deepen interdisciplinary collaboration, create new connections, and establish a common platform to promote fundamental research, innovation, and solutions to pressing societal challenges.
-While the topics discussed will have global and pan-European significance, special attention will be given to the protection of the Danube Basin and the Danube River system.
+While the topics discussed will have global and pan-European significance, special attention will be given to the protection of the Danube Basin.

-Among the distinguished speakers, Sierd Cloetingh, Senior Advisor at the HUN-REN Institute of Earth Physics and Space Science (HUN-REN FI) and Professor at Utrecht University, will share his expertise on Earth’s system dynamics.
+Among the distinguished speakers, Sierd Cloetingh, Senior Advisor at the HUN-REN Institute of Earth Physics and Space Science (HUN-REN EPSS) and Professor at Utrecht University, will share his expertise on Earth’s system dynamics.
 Pietro Sternai, Associate Professor at the University of Milan, will deliver a lecture on the interaction between geology and climate.
-Márta Berkesi, a researcher at HUN-REN FI, will explore the relationship between the deep Earth and human habitats, focusing on carbon dioxide-rich fluids.
-Gábor Tari, Group Geologist at OMV, will provide insights into the current state of natural hydrocarbons.
+Márta Berkesi, a researcher at HUN-REN EPSS, will explore the relationship between the deep Earth and human habitats, focusing on carbon dioxide-rich fluids.
+Gábor Tari, geologist at OMV, will provide insights into the current state of natural hydrogen exploration.

 Tom Beer, Director of the Australian road safety engineering consultancy Safe System Solutions, will take a novel approach in examining the links between climate, wildfires, air quality, and health.
-Katalin Solymosi, researcher at ELTE and vice-director of the organizing Academia Europaea Budapest Knowledge Hub, will present the OneHealth concept.
+Katalin Solymosi, plant biologist at ELTE and vice-director of the organizing Academia Europaea Budapest Knowledge Hub, will present the challenges of sustainable agriculture and the OneHealth concept.

 The event is co-organised by the Academia Europaea Budapest Knowledge Hub, which fosters interdisciplinary scientific dialogue with a regional and European focus, promoting new collaborations and expert networks across the wider Danube region.